Find Affordable College Courses

 $17,219 Average Tuition & Fees

-With a ranking of #6, Westfield State University did quite well on this year’s best value schools for natural resources and conservation students.
-Located in the large suburb of Westfield, Westfield is a public school with a medium-sized student population.
+Westfield State University landed the #6 spot in the 2023 rankings for the best value natural resources and conservation programs.
+Located in the suburb of Westfield, Westfield is a public school with a moderately-sized student population.

 Westfield undergraduate students pay an average of $17,219 in tuition and fees each year.
 After completing their degree, natural resources and conservation graduates from Westfield carry an average student debtload of $25,000.